infoscout/boomerang/README.md

 ## Usage

 ### Defining the task
 Each Boomerang task has an associated Job object.
 Jobs have states "Not yet running", "Running", "Done", and "Failed".
-They have three public mutator methods, each of which calls the Job's save method:

-* *job.set_name(string)* By default, the name of the job is the (prettified) name of the wrapped function.
-* *job.set_goal(int)* Some optional integer target to be displayed in the admin panel; for example, the number of push notifications to be sent.
-* *job.increment_progress(int)* Increment by an integer (default is 1) marking progress toward the goal.
-This calls save at most once per second.
+They have a public mutator method `increment_progress()`, which increments progress towards the goal, represented by an integer (default is 1).
+After incrementing progress, this call `save()`s the job, but at most once per second.
+Calling `increment_progress()` is completely optional.

-These are optional.
 The Job will still display its states regardless of progress updates.

 A Job instance is passed to a Boomerang Task's `perform_async()` static method, which can be used to update the state of a job.
 By default, the goal is set synchronously by checking the size of any lists or dicts passed in as arguments although this behaviour can be overridden by defining the `get_goal_size()` method.